 This second edition is timely and has information on topics as diverse as robo-advisors and how to beat the banks.
 It is a refreshing look at personal finance because Sethi is honest and forthright and even shares his own personal approach to achieving his financial goals.
 He discusses the concept of conscious spending, optimizing your credit cards and how to get ready to invest.
 Throughout the book, he interjects stories of successful people and how they became that way as well as narratives from those who have used his system.
 This is one book you’ll want to pass along to others.

 Many people don’t like to think about money.
 It feels uncomfortable to lots of folks.
 That’s often because we don’t know all the rules of the road or how to manage our money.
 Schools don’t teach it.
 Sometimes, parents don’t teach it.
 We emerge into adulthood and have little to no idea what personal finance means or encompasses.
-These personal finance books, some of the best of 2022, will help you set and achieve your financial goals.
-There are other good ones, too, as this list will attest.
+These personal finance books can help you set and achieve financial goals.

-- After reading these books, you may decide you need to learn more about how to manage your money.
-If you do, you would be wise to work with a financial advisor.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- After reading these books, you may decide you want help building a financial plan and managing your wealth.
+If so, a financial advisor can help with this.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Thinking about refinancing your mortgage?
 Find out the details about refinancing to make a better decision.
 Check out SmartAsset’s refinance calculator to help you make your decision.